Photo of Andrew Duncan

 About Me

-I am a final-year PhD candidate at the University of Toronto (supervised by Dr. Alan Moses and Dr. Jennifer Mitchell), bridging the gap between rigorous research and production-grade software engineering.
+I am a final-year PhD candidate at the University of Toronto (supervised by Dr. Alan Moses and Dr. Jennifer Mitchell), bridging the gap between rigorous scientific research and software engineering.

-My doctoral research focuses on modeling genome regulation using large-scale machine learning.
+My doctoral research focuses on modeling genome regulation using large-scale machine learning and large datasets.
 To decode complex biological relationships and overcome severe data sparsity, I develop domain-specific data augmentation strategies, apply advanced model interpretability techniques, and architect generative language models to synthesize novel regulatory sequences.

 I am currently seeking opportunities to apply my expertise in deep learning and scalable engineering to extract actionable, high-impact insights from complex datasets.